Core Tools Playbook

 Compliance by design / Continuous compliance

-The word ‘compliance’ alone fills many product teams with fear and loathing: they way compliance is traditionally implemented is simply not suitable to cater for the today’s demands of fast paced product development, global supply chains, aggressive competition and increasingly complex compliance requirements.
+The word ‘compliance’ alone fills many product teams with fear and loathing: the way compliance is traditionally implemented is simply not suitable to cater for the today’s demands of fast paced product development, global supply chains, aggressive competition and increasingly complex product and compliance requirements, which are no longer easily dis-entangelabe.
 But there is a better way: compliance by design, or, continuous compliance.

 What does it cover?

-- The state of compliance and why the traditional approach does not work
+- An outline of the state of compliance and why the traditional approach does not work

-- A proposed new approach to compliance covering culture and process and how to ‘get’ there
+- A proposed new approach to compliance covering culture and process and how to ‘get’ there, focusing on ‘shifting’ culture (mindset) and process

 Why bother?